kyverno/website/content/en/docs/security/_index.md

 The Kyverno RBAC configurations are described in the [installation section](/docs/installation/#roles-and-permissions).

 It is important to limit Kyverno to the required permissions and audit changes in the RBAC roles and role bindings.
-In particular, the default `kyverno:view`, `kyverno:generate`, and `kyverno:mutate` roles can be customized to match your requirements.
+In particular, the default `kyverno:view` and `kyverno:generate` roles can be customized to match your requirements.

 ### Webhooks